 Hot tubs are fun and relaxing, but sometimes they can get a little frustrating too.
 Maintaining spa water quality is top of the list when it comes to hot tub headaches.

 One problem that can occur is that the hot tub frequently starts foaming and keeps foaming up during your entire soaking session.
 Although it may seem like the solution is to change the water, sometimes this can occur right after the water was changed.
 A product is sold called Foam Down or Foam Away which is a liquid that reduces the foam bubbles when added to the water.
 But this is temporary relief at best.
-Check out this video on best practices for keeping foam away from your hot tub.

 Some good advice includes cleaning off bathing suits prior to getting into the spa, avoiding lotions, makeup and other beauty products which can get into the spa water and clog up the filter.